nuhaalbadi/Presentation1/README.md

 By Nuha Albadi

-To view the presentation on-line [click here.](https://nuhaalbadi.github.io/Presentation1/)
+[click here](https://nuhaalbadi.github.io/Presentation1/) to view the presentation on-line.